Among the faithless, faithful only he;

 - In Winning Colors, treasonous senior officers try to use their ship; their juniors realize the treachery and mutiny.
 (Leading to a very junior officer being in command.)

 - In Gav Thorpe's Warhammer 40,000 story "Renegades", when Gessart decides to take their company renegade, several Marines speak against him and are murdered.
 Later, another one, Rykhel, takes a saviour pod from their ship in hopes of getting back with news of their treachery; Gessart is enraged that he didn't speak up when challenged, and though they are fleeing the danger that Rykhel is going into, he claims that he fled from fear.

-- In Robert A. Heinlein's The Roads Must Roll, when the workers are organizing their strike on the grounds that transportion being so necessary, they should use their clout for extortion, one worker objects that the terms of their employment are not actually oppressive; when the strike actually occurs, he goes to the boss to offer his help.
+- In The Roads Must Roll, when the workers are organizing their strike on the grounds that transportion being so necessary, they should use their clout for extortion, one worker objects that the terms of their employment are not actually oppressive; when the strike actually occurs, he goes to the boss to offer his help.
 The strikers murder him in a parlay.

 - In The Long Watch, Interplanetary Patrol Lieutenant John Dahlquist, after a superior attempts to recruit him into a coup attempt, instead makes a Heroic Sacrifice by barricading himself in the nuclear armory and manually disabling all the nuclear weapons, taking a fatal dose of radiation in the process.
 He dies alone, sitting by the door he barricaded.
 Radiation levels are so high that robots must be used to recover his body and put it in a lead coffin for a hero's funeral.

 - In Ben Counter's Warhammer 40,000 novel Soul Drinker, not all the Soul Drinkers are bewildered by Chaos — particularly not the young ones.
 Sarpedon and the others hunt them down.
 (Which gives Sarpedon particularly painful memories when he realizes they were right.)